determined-ai/determined/docs/reference/deploy/master-config-reference.rst

  ``ui_customization``
 **********************

 Optional.
-Customize Determined UI.
+Applies only to Determined Enterprise Edition.
+This section houses options to customize the UI.

 ``logo_path``
 =============

 Path to variations of a user provided logo to be shown in the UI.
-This path should be availalbe and reachable to the master and a valid image file.
+This path should be available and reachable to the master and a valid image file.
+SVG format is recommended but other common web image formats are supported as well.

 *************************
  ``tensorboard_timeout``